 How to install a patio drainage system

-It might not have been top of your priority list, especially given all the great summer weather we’re looking forward to, but installing a quality drainage system for your patio is as critical as choosing a reliable paver.
+It might not have been top of your priority list, especially given all the great summer weather we’re looking forward to, but installing a quality drainage system for your patio is as critical as choosing your paving slabs or block paving.

 Why?
 Well, not only does an effective drainage system divert unsightly surface water from your patio stones, but it also minimises bad smells (caused by growing bacteria in the standing water), insect infestations and diseased plants from appearing on your patio surface.

 Luckily, you don’t need to worry yourself with costly underground pipework to protect your latest garden project; there are more economical patio drainage systems for you to choose from.
 Whether that looks like a concrete and plastic drainage channel or a subtle French drain for your patio, it’s entirely up to you.

 Read below for our helpful advice on how to install patio drainage systems, below.

 Note: All drainage methods below should be installed on the lowest point of the patio, run at right angles to the patio and with a fall of 1 in 80.

 Concrete/plastic drainage channels